TORQ 10 Energy & Hydration Drink Sample Pack

 For a comprehensive background to the research into multiple-transportable carbohydrates, visit the TORQ Fuelling System page on this website and look at the tab entitled Why 2:1?
 Here we thoroughly explain the research and why we have incorporated it into this product and others in the fuelling range.

 Isotonicity: The high grade, low osmolality maltodextrin used by TORQ maintains TORQ Energy Drink’s tonicity just below the isotonic level, providing the perfect balance between fuel and fluid delivery into the blood.
 TORQ Energy Drink has literally been optimised in every way possible.
 A Hypertonic solution priorities fuel delivery over fluid and a Hypotonic solution works the other way around, favouring fluid over fuel.
 The beauty of a solution being Isotonic is that it sits right in the middle of these two states, providing the perfect platform for endurance fuelling.
-If perspiration rates are low, TORQ Energy should be consumed alongside TORQ’s more concentrated fuelling units (TORQ Gel, TORQ Bar and TORQ Chew) forming a Hypertonic regimen in the intestine, delivering fuel faster when fluid isn’t so important.
+If perspiration rates are low, TORQ Energy should be consumed alongside TORQ’s more concentrated fuelling units (TORQ Gel, TORQ Bar and TORQ Jellies) forming a Hypertonic regimen in the intestine, delivering fuel faster when fluid isn’t so important.
 When perspiration rates are higher, more TORQ Energy Drink should be consumed relative to the concentrated fuelling units, maintaining the isotonic balance.

 TORQ do produce a hypotonic product, which not surprisingly is called TORQ Hydration Drink, designed for situations where perspiration rates are exceptionally high and fuel delivery is less important.
 For further information on this product, click HERE.
 To learn more about the differences between TORQ Energy Drink and TORQ Hydration Drink, read this article.
 If you would like to learn more about the differences between Isotonic, Hypotonic and Hypertonic products, please take the time to read this article.